 From Karoopoort we will work our way northwards along the edge of

-the Karoo to a series of prime sites, in search other desirable species
+the Karoo to a series of prime sites, in search other desirable

-such as Karoo Eremomela, Spike-heeled Lark,
+species such as Karoo Eremomela, Spike-heeled

-Tractrac Chat and Pririt Batis.
+Lark, Tractrac Chat and Pririt

 The fresh Karoo air should have us up early on day two, ready for

-a pre-breakfast foray for the enigmatic Burchell’s Courser.
+a pre-breakfast foray for the enigmatic Burchell’s

-Lark, Namaqua Sandgrouse and Tractrac
+Longbilled Lark, Namaqua Sandgrouse

 The remainder of the day will be spent searching the parched brown